cert-manager/cert-manager/design/20221205-memory-management.md

 [Here](https://github.com/irbekrm/cert-manager/tree/experimental_transform_funcs) is a prototype of this solution.
-In the prototype [`Secrets Transformer` function](https://github.com/irbekrm/cert-manager/blob/d44d4ed2e27fb9b7695a74ae254113f3166aadb4/pkg/controller/util.go#L219-L238) is the tranform that gets applied to all `Secret`s before they are cached.
-If a `Secret` does not have any known cert-manager labels or annotations it removes `data`, `metada.managedFields` and `metadata.Annotations` and applies a `cert-manager.io/metadata-only` label.
+In the prototype [`Secrets Transformer` function](https://github.com/irbekrm/cert-manager/blob/d44d4ed2e27fb9b7695a74ae254113f3166aadb4/pkg/controller/util.go#L219-L238) is the transform that gets applied to all `Secret`s before they are cached.
+If a `Secret` does not have any known cert-manager labels or annotations it removes `data`, `metadata.managedFields` and `metadata.Annotations` and applies a `cert-manager.io/metadata-only` label.
 [`SecretGetter`](https://github.com/irbekrm/cert-manager/blob/d44d4ed2e27fb9b7695a74ae254113f3166aadb4/pkg/controller/util.go#L241-L261) is used by any control loop that needs to GET a `Secret`.
-It retrieves it from kube apiserver or cache dependign on whether `cert-manager.io/metadata-only` label was found.
+It retrieves it from kube apiserver or cache depending on whether `cert-manager.io/metadata-only` label was found.

 #### Drawbacks

 - All cluster `Secret`s are still listed

 - The transform functions only get run before the object is placed into informer's cache.
 The full object will be in controller's memory for a period of time before that (in DeltaFIFO store (?)).
 So the users will still see memory spikes when events related to cert-manager unrelated cluster `Secret`s occur.
-See performance of the protototype:
+See performance of the prototype:

 Create 300 cert-manager unrelated `Secret`s of size ~1Mb: